Relocation Resources Resources

 Pandemic & Trends Reshape Relocation Strategy in 2021

 HR and corporate mobility professionals are revisiting their relocation strategy as they assess the effects of the lingering global pandemic.
-A 2020 study from IMPACT Group has produced several insights useful for planning and plotting your corporate mobility strategy.
+A new study from IMPACT Group has produced several insights useful for planning and plotting your corporate mobility strategy.

 Data to Help Reshape Your Relocation Strategy